1 Creating a new Refinery application on Heroku

 Double check your S3_ information and make sure that the right buckets actually exist.
 You can confirm against the values Heroku has recorded by running heroku config.

-See the How to use Amazon S3 for storage guide for more specific information on file storage.
+See the How to use Amazon S3 for uploads guide for more specific information on file storage.

-Otherwise, run `heroku logs` or `heroku logs —tail` and see if you can spot the error yourself.
+Otherwise, run heroku logs or heroku logs --tail and see if you can spot the error yourself.
 Or you could explore the help options available.